 Need some help coming up with business name ideas?
 While these aren’t directly related to the clothing world, we compiled lists of business name ideas for makeup companies and Lipsense businesses to provide inspiration.

 If you haven’t already done so, you can officially register an LLC for your business in this step.
 Once you’ve registered your business, set up a business checking account.
 This helps you keep your business income and expenses separate from your business.

 You will probably also need to acquire an Employer Identification Number (EIN), which allows you to open business bank accounts, hire employees, file taxes, and more.
 The vast majority of LLCs will need a dedicated EIN from the IRS, and any business can apply for an EIN for free.
 Learn more about EINs, why you need one, and how we can help.

 In order to start your operation, acquire the right equipment, supplies, and training sessions for your clothing brand, which may include:

 The continued global growth in the apparel industry is proof that people want more clothing options that suit their bodies and personalities.
-The right marketing helps potential customers find your business:
+The right marketing helps potential customers find your business.

 When it comes to getting new business, your current customers are the best source.
-Word of mouth is one of the best ways to get new business, so be sure to ask customers to refer you to people they know.
+Word of mouth is one of the best ways to get new customers, so be sure to ask customers to refer you to people they know.

 Your clothing brand also needs to be visible at live and online events.
 Events can be crucial in getting your brand in front of the right people.

 A search-engine-optimized website is also key.
 Today’s robust online platforms and drag-and-drop design tools can help anyone set up a basic business website.
-Make sure your site explains who you are, what your brand stands for, showcases your apparel, and has ways for customers and potential business partners to contact you.
+Make sure your site explains who you are and what your brand stands for, showcases your apparel, and has ways for customers and potential business partners to contact you.
 Including keywords relevant to your brand can help people find you through online searches.